gildas-lormeau/simple-cdp/README.md

 // set the webSocketDebuggerUrl option cdp.options.webSocketDebuggerUrl = page.webSocketDebuggerUrl;

-// wait for connection to be ready await cdp.ready;

 // add event listener triggered when a session is attached cdp.Target.addEventListener("attachedToTarget", onAttachedToTarget);